Axlfc/get-winget/README.md

 <code>`winget show`</code>

-Running this in cmd/powershell will install again MINGW and MSYS2 in your Windows computer.
+Running this in cmd/powershell will install MINGW, MSYS2, the app you desire and it's in the list shown previously in your Windows computer.

 <code>`winget install git`</code>